IBM-Cloud/ansible-collection-ibm/docs/ibm_container_cluster_config_info.rst

     ID of the resource group.

-  cluster_name_id (True, str, None)
+  config_dir (False, str, None)
-    The name/id of the cluster
+    The directory where the cluster config to be downloaded.
+Default is home directory

+  download (False, bool, True)
+    If set to false will not download the config, otherwise they are downloaded each time but onto the same path for a given cluster name/id

   admin (False, bool, False)
     If set to true will download the config for admin

-  download (False, bool, True)
-    If set to false will not download the config, otherwise they are downloaded each time but onto the same path for a given cluster name/id

   ibmcloud_api_key (True, any, None)